BenGitai/Murphy-Lab-LI-Graphs/README.md

 The error is occuring due to incompatable versions of numpy and pandas

+There are two different python files, CITest.py is for analyzing a single file that may be causing errors, CITest_Folders.py is for analyzing complete folders

 ## File formatting:
 Make sure you are using CSV files and not Excel files